selimsef/dsb2018_topcoders/README.md

 ./predict_oof_trees.sh
 ```

-We use two stage training because we want to tune models on stage1 data released 11.04.
+We use two stage training because we want to tune models on the stage1 data released 11.04.
 Every script goes into every folder and runs scripts to train models.